Aranteksupport/Aranteksupport.inzzii.com/index.md

 * [Download the inzzii pos App](/docs/Chapter20.md)
 * [Create Account with a Corporate Email](/docs/Chapter21.md)
 * [Create a Branche in the app](/docs/Chapter22.md)

+##Set up your inzzii app Hardware
+If you really want to take advantage of all the benifits of the app you should have a tablet with NFC.
+NFC can be used with our **in app EFT solution!!**.
+So **you dont need anny EFT hardware!!!**.
+We would like to inform you that the Pheriphial Hardware needs to live up to certain demands.
+When you want to connect for example a printer to the app, you need to have a Bluetooth or IP printer that is Epson TM80 compatible.
+The drawer should be connected to your receipt printer via a special cash drawer connector, usually of RJ11 typ (looks like the old telephone connector).
+About EFT, at the moment we are very busy with implementing an integrated EFT solution in the inzzii app.

 ## inzzii POS Manuals